teamhanko/hanko/backend/docs/Config.md

   cookie:
     ## domain ##
     #
-    # Sets on which domain the cookie will be bound.
-Does not work cross domain, but only for subdomains.
+    # The domain the cookie will be bound to.
+Works for subdomains, but not cross-domain.
     #
-    domain: ""
+    domain: "CHANGE-ME"
     ## http_only ##
     #
-    # Sets whether the cookie is a http-only cookie or can be accessed by javascript.
+    # HTTP-only cookies or accessible by javascript.
     #
     # Default value: true
     #
     http_only: true
     ## same_site ##
     #
-    # Configures the same site attribute of the session cookie.
+    # Same-site attribute of the session cookie.
     #
     # Default value: strict
     #